 Over the past five years, the Ad Astra Performing Arts Group has grown in number from 6 to 19 scholars.
 The group currently comprises 7 actors and 12 musicians.
-Ad Astra musicians and vocalists have performed as the Ad Astra Ensemble in Newman University Church and the National Concert Hall.
+Ad Astra musicians and vocalists have performed as the Ad Astra Ensemble in Newman University Church, the National Concert Hall, Christchurch Cathedral and Hugh Lane Gallery.
+Several of the Ad Astra scholars have performed with the UCD Symphony Orchestra and Bootleg Beatles in Bord Gais Energy Theatre.
 The Performing Arts scholars have also collaborated as a group on performance pieces such as Yeats' at the Hawk’s Well – a blend of dance, theatre, and musical performance.

 In addition to this performing arts scholars receive: